Analysis | Swing state counties that used Dominion voting machines mostly voted for Trump

-There are a lot of reasons that the preceding graph is nonsense.
+There are a lot of reasons that the preceding paragraph is nonsense.
 One is that the system implicated in the Venezuelan election isn’t actually linked to Dominion in any meaningful way.
-Another is that the idea that Republican officials such as Georgia Gov. Brian Kemp somehow assured a victory for Biden is ludicrous on its face.
+Another is the idea that Republican officials such as Georgia Gov. Brian Kemp (R) somehow assured a victory for Biden is ludicrous on its face.
 The third is that there’s literally no evidence that any such changes were made.
 The claims start from the assumption that Biden couldn’t have gotten the support that he did and use that as a starting point for assuming malfeasance.

-But even digging slightly deeper into the conspiracy theory — a theory that’s been touted not only by former Trump attorney Sidney Powell but by Trump himself — the idea that Dominion systems were used to throw the election quickly breaks down.
+But even digging slightly deeper into the conspiracy theory — a theory that’s been touted not only by former Trump attorney Sidney Powell but by the president himself — the idea that Dominion systems were used to throw the election quickly breaks down.

 It’s important to recognize how elections in the United States are run.
 It is neither the federal nor state government which administers an election; instead, elections are run by counties.
 In most states, counties determine their own systems for doing so, including what electronic voting machines they’ll use.
 So it may be the case that Alpha County uses Dominion machines while next-door Beta County doesn’t, meaning that those criminals seeking to use Dominion’s tools to throw a statewide race have to make do with tweaking things in Alpha and not Beta.